Mitchell-Mirano/kamaqi/README.md

-A comand line app to FastAPI inspired in Artisan from Laravel and manage.py from Django
+A command line app for creating APIs with FastAPI, inspired in Artisan from Laravel and manage.py from Django